 - stakeholder participation: is the general public indeed consulted and if so, have they been informed at the right moment about the plans and process?

 Environmental assessment can be undertaken at two levels:

-- For individual projects where it concerns for instance a dam, motorway, airport or factory , it is called Environmental Impact Assessment (EIA).
+- For individual projects where it concerns for instance a dam, motorway, airport or factory , it is called Environmental Social Impact Assessment (ESIA).

 - For plans, programmes or policies such as for instance a land use plan, an energy development plan, or a sustainable development plan it is called Strategic Environmental Assessment (SEA).

-The key stages of EIA and SEA are fairly similar.
+The key stages of ESIA and SEA are fairly similar.
 However, the actual tasks and stakeholders involved during those phases can be quite different.
 The table below illustrates the main differences.